 Verification has two avenues.
 The first is your IRSP's own confirmation interface — most providers expose a Participant ID status panel in their dashboard showing the registered identifier, the capabilities advertised (PINT-SG receiving, BIS Billing 3.0 receiving, others), and the registration timestamp.
 The second is the public Singapore Peppol ID lookup directory at peppoldirectory.sg, where anyone can search by Participant ID or by UEN and see what the network knows about a participant — including which document types they are set up to receive.
 The directory is useful in two directions: confirming your own registration looks right after the IRSP lodges it, and verifying that a supplier is actually network-reachable before chasing them about a missing inbound invoice.
 If a supplier insists they have sent you a PINT-SG and nothing has arrived, looking up their Participant ID is often the fastest way to find the issue (their registration may not be live, or it may not advertise PINT-SG receiving capability for the document type they are sending).

-A common pitfall is worth flagging: a single business should hold one Participant ID, not a duplicate per IRSP relationship.
-If you have switched IRSPs — say, moved from Storecove to a different Xero-compatible provider, or migrated from a previous accountant who set up an earlier registration — the new IRSP needs to take over the existing Participant ID rather than registering a parallel one under the same UEN.
-Duplicate registrations cause routing ambiguity on the network and can result in inbound invoices going to the wrong access point.
-Raise it explicitly with the new IRSP at onboarding so they handle the transition cleanly.
+One pitfall: a business should hold one Participant ID, not a duplicate per IRSP.
+If you switch IRSPs, the new one takes over the existing ID rather than registering a parallel one under the same UEN — duplicate registrations cause routing ambiguity and can send inbound invoices to the wrong access point.
+Raise it explicitly with the new IRSP at onboarding.

 What a bookkeeper actually does when a PINT-SG lands as a draft bill